moemursi/rails-blog-nested-forms-cb-gh-000/README.md

-# Rails Blog: Complex Nested Forms
+ss# Rails Blog: Complex Nested Forms

 We're going to build off the previous iteration of our Blog App, where we created new models for `User` and `Tag` (and applicable associations) and wrote validations.
 We want to clean up our tagging feature.
 Our ability to add tags to a new post is super useful, but what if, when we're making a new post, we want to add a new tag that isn't in the list?
 Let's build that out.